Buckle up, folks! We’re about to dive headfirst into the exhilarating world of Agile Scrum.

 Starting a basic Scrum framework is not rocket science and doesn’t involve any special training.
 Scrum is great especially when you are not happy with existing project management methods.
 There is an official, free-of-charge Scrum guide made available on ScrumGuides.org by Jeff Sutherland and Ken Schwaber.
 It’s a matter of dedication and learning inside-outs by yourself.

 While learning the ropes on your own and setting the basis for your Scrum network is not a difficult task, mastering the Scrum technique is a different story.
-A Scrum Master, David Matthew, said about Scrum that “is kind of like poker; you can learn the rules in 10 minutes, but it takes a long time to get great at it.”
+A Scrum Master, David Matthew, said about Scrum that it “is kind of like poker; you can learn the rules in 10 minutes, but it takes a long time to get great at it.”

 Eight Steps to Start a Basic Scrum Framework